VoznyukI/OberonUtilities/README.md

 # 4. Compiler

-The project compiler uses the realisation of the module File.Mod from the project voc.
+The compiler uses the realisation of the module File.Mod from the project voc.
 It's done for working with the window's file sistem.

 The compiler requires the following files:
+* Oberon.Text
+* Oberon10.Scn.Fnt
+* OPA.Data

 # 5. Testing